 Dean, E.J.
 Ourso College of Business

 In 2020, Professor Jared Llorens assumed the role of dean of the E.J.
 Ourso College of Business.
 Previously, Llorens was the chair of the Department of Public Administration, and he currently holds the E. J. Ourso Professor and Dean Endowed Chair.
 As department chair, Llorens was responsible for leading LSU’s Master of Public Administration program, which has successfully prepared local, regional, and national leaders for over 40 years.
-In 2020 he was elected as a Fellow of the National Academy of Public Administration.
+In 2020 he was elected as a Fellow of the National Academy of Public Administration and in 2022 he was appointed by President Joseph Biden to the U.S. Federal Salary Council.
 His scholarly research focuses primarily on public management, with particular interests in automation, compensation and recruitment.
 His research has been widely published in various academic outlets, and he is a co-author of the widely adopted textbook Public Personnel Management: Context and Strategies 6th & 7th ed.